How to Sell Your House in a Slow Market: 7 Mistakes to Avoid!

 Mistake #5: Mediocre marketing

-Great photos and the right price can only go so far to get your house sold—if no one knows about your listing.
+Great photos and the right price can only go so far in selling your house—if no one knows about your listing.

 While it may be tempting to cut costs on your marketing budget to offset the fact that it could take months for your house to sell, reducing your marketing efforts will only prolong your days on the market.